seetadev/WaterMonitor/README.md

 ## What it does
 Our vision is to carry out research on new models that incorporate technology and which aims at revolutionizing the water management practices around the world .
 The technology solution is designed specifically to address the needs of the water, health and environment eco-system comprising of civic bodies, water management units, hospitals, environment and health ministry, laboratories, citizens, R&D organizations and improve the operational efficiencies.

-Just in Time service Availability of city’s water records suffering from environmental issues across different stakeholder through secure blockchain network.
+Just in Time service: Availability of city’s water records suffering from environmental issues across different stakeholder through secure blockchain network.

-Record Management Quality documentation reduces the issues regarding implementation of water management policies.
+Record Management: Quality documentation reduces the issues regarding implementation of water management policies.

-Research Research laboratories can use the data for diagnosis of water borne diseases, suggesting personalized action to water treatment plants.
+Research: Research laboratories can use the data for diagnosis of water borne diseases, suggesting personalized action to water treatment plants.

-4.Web Application Cloud-based web application with a chat-based interface for quick water wastage attention.
+Web Application: Cloud-based web application with a chat-based interface for quick water wastage attention.
 It can also be used for environment protection and steps to reduce the issues.

 Transparency Insurance agencies can utilize the data to provide customized house insurance plans to the customer.
 Ground water levels are at an all time low.